 Originally it was thought that the site might prove unsuitable, as it is only 15 miles from the Wash.
 After the first season despite worse that normal weather conditions the club decided to accept Mr. Banks offer to use the airfield until 1970 when the situation would be reviewed.

 During the winter of 68/69 the hangar was dismantled at Spanhoe and re-erected at Crowland.
-During the latter part of 1968 aerotow facilities had been made available thanks to Derek Wilcox and Harry Fenley using either a Tiger Moth or a Beagle Terrier which was ferried over from Cranfield.
+During the latter part of 1968 aerotow facilities had been made available thanks to Derek Wilcox and Harry Feneley using either a Tiger Moth or a Beagle Terrier which was ferried over from Cranfield.

 To make gliding a more viable proposition from Crowland Airfield it was felt that regular aerotow facilities were desirable.
-Harry Fenley decided to buy the Beagle Terrier from his other syndicate partner(s) and to base the aircraft at Crowland.
+Harry Feneley decided to buy the Beagle Terrier from his other syndicate partner(s) and to base the aircraft at Crowland.
 The fact that he lived at Little Staughton near Sandy in Bedfordshire did not seem to be a deterrent.

 The club fleet at that time was as follows: –